aaronallen8455/graph-trace/README.md

   to go to that call's node while clicking on the header of a node takes you to the node from which it was called.
 This feature is very useful for large call graphs.
+- By default each node represents a unique function call.
+You can change this behavior by passing the `--nexus` flag to `graph-trace-viz` which causes nodes that have identical content to be merged into a single node with multiple parents.
+This can help remove visual clutter in the case of a function being called repeatedly.

 ## Caveats